-Under the Provision and Use of Work Equipment Regulations 1998 [1] employers must provide work equipment that is safe, and ensure that staff are trained in its use.
+Under the Provision and Use of Work Equipment Regulations 1998 [1] employers must provide a safe workplace and safe work equipment, and ensure that staff are trained in the use of the equipment.

-Each sterilizer and compressor requires to have a Written Scheme of Examination drawn up by a Competent Person and regular examination of the pressure system.
+Each sterilizer and compressor requires to have a Written Scheme of Examination drawn up by a Competent Person (Pressure Systems) (CP(PS)) and regular examination of the pressure system.
 Some small volume compressors (<250 Bar-litres) are exempt from the written scheme but other requirements still apply, including maintenance.

 Obtain a Written Scheme of Examination, in accordance with the HSE’s Written schemes of examination.
 Pressure Systems Safety Regulations 2000 [4] for each sterilizer and compressor on installation or from a Competent Person following installation.

-Arrange for safety inspection and certification at intervals advised by a Competent Person (typically at least every 14 months for sterilizers and at least every 26 months for compressors).
+Arrange for safety inspection and certification at intervals advised by a Competent Person and indicated on the Written Control Scheme of Examination (typically at least every 14 months for sterilizers and at least every 26 months for compressors).

 Arrange maintenance per manufacturers’ instructions.